stretchr/hoard/README.md

 ##`SharedHoard` and your own Hoards

-Hoard provides a common shared cache called `hoard.SharedHoard` that you can use from anywhere in your application, but you may decide to create your own storage (or multiple ones) which is as easy as calling `MakeHoard`:
+Hoard provides a common shared cache called `hoard.SharedHoard` that you can use from anywhere in your application.
+All global funcs (`hoard.Get`, `hoard.Set`, `hoard.Has` etc.) will interact with the shared hoard instance.

+You may decide to create your own storage (or multiple ones) which is as easy as calling `MakeHoard`:

     h1 := MakeHoard(hoard.ExpiresNever)
     h2 := MakeHoard(hoard.ExpiresNever)

+When you have an instance of the hoard, the same funcs are available as methods which will exclusively interact with the relevant `Hoard`.

-Notice you can pass a default expiration policy object into the `MakeHoard` func that will be applied to all objects.
+Also, notice you can pass a default expiration policy object into the `MakeHoard` func that will be applied to all objects by default.

 ##Installation
 To install hoard, just do: